aandreidicu/BoidsSim/README.md

 * alignment: steer towards the average heading of local flockmates
 * cohesion: steer to move towards the average position (center of mass) of local flockmates More complex rules can be added, such as obstacle avoidance and goal seeking.

+I also used a song in the background: backgroundm, in case of error.